Generic name: idarucizumab [ EYE-da-roo-KIZ-ue-mab ]

-If possible before you receive idarucizumab, tell your doctor if you have hereditary fructose intolerance.
-Idarucizumab contains sorbitol (a sugar alcohol).
+If possible before you receive Praxbind, tell your doctor if you have hereditary fructose intolerance.
+This medicine contains sorbitol (a sugar alcohol).
 Sorbitol can cause serious or life-threatening metabolic problems in people with hereditary fructose intolerance.

-Idarucizumab is injected into a vein through an IV.
+Praxbind is given as an infusion into a vein.
 A healthcare provider will give you this injection.

-After you receive idarucizumab, you may need follow-up blood tests to help your doctor determine how quickly your blood is clotting.
+After you receive Praxbind, you may need follow-up blood tests to help your doctor determine how quickly your blood is clotting.

 Once your condition is stable, you may need to restart dabigatran to prevent blood clots.
 Carefully follow your doctor's instructions about how soon to start taking your medicine(s) again.